To ensure minimal support for managed profiles, OEM devices must contain the following essential elements:

 - Factory reset the target device.

-- Ensure you do not add any user accounts (e.g. those used to log into online services) to the device.
-This can be checked in Settings->Accounts.
+- Ensure the device does not contain any user accounts (e.g. those used to log into online services).
+To verify, check Settings > Accounts.

 - Set up the testing application using one of the following methods: